rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 ## Building Rust programs

+When the compiler builds a binary, an ELF build artifact will be produced.
+Additional tools are required for this artifact to be recognizable to VEXos as a user program.

-The recommended way to build artifacts that run on V5 Brain is by using the [cargo-v5](https://github.com/vexide/cargo-v5) tool.
-This tool wraps the `cargo build` command by supplying arguments necessary to build the target, while also providing functionality for uploading over USB to a V5 Controller or Brain.
+The [cargo-v5](https://github.com/vexide/cargo-v5) tool is capable of creating binaries that can be uploaded to the V5 brain.
+This tool wraps the `cargo build` command by supplying arguments necessary to build the target and produce an artifact recognizable to VEXos, while also providing functionality for uploading over USB to a V5 Controller or Brain.

 To install the tool, run: